blgorman/SetUpDevBox/01_VisualStudioCode.md

 Get VSCode installed on your machine

+## Prerequisites

+Make sure you have all the Windows Updates installed on your machine.

 ## Download and install VSCode

 Get the version that makes sense for your machine.